finnito/Science/content/12phy/as91523/_index.md

     - Waves Revision Questions #1 Q2
     - Physics Worksheet 3.3 Waves Q1-5
 4. #### Intro Continued 2
-    - Hand out test marking schedule & assign as homework over the holidays
+    - Hand out test marking schedule & assign as mahi kāinga over the holidays
     - Any material not finished in 3.
 5. #### Intro to the Doppler Effect
     - Notes describing the doppler effect & its cause